-When these tickets repeat across customers, addresses, or orders, support teams are often the first to see the pattern, long before chargebacks and losses escalate.
+What looks like a simple complaint is often the earliest warning sign of organized fraud.
+When these issues repeat across customers, addresses, or orders, support teams are often the first to notice the pattern.

 Capital One Shopping Research estimates ecommerce merchant fraud losses reached USD 115.3 billion in 2024 (excluding indirect costs like support labor and tools).

-What “ecommerce fraud signals” look like in support operations
+What ecommerce fraud signals look like in support operations

-Routine issue vs. fraud signal
+Routine issue vs. fraud signal: How to find the difference

 Support teams do more than just resolve tickets, they also uncover patterns.
 What appears routine in isolation can become a fraud signal when it repeats or behaves unusually across multiple cases.